jonathanburns/blog/_posts/2024-12-11-how-rollups-actually-work.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Listen.
 Like I said before, there's nothing we can do to stop this fork.
-Theres 25 billion dollars in the hack, and there's only 4 billion L1 assets locked in the bridge.
+There's 25 billion dollars in the hack, and there's only 4 billion L1 assets locked in the bridge.
 The majority of those wrapped assets are safe.
 Yes, some of those funds are in these liquidity pools, and there's nothing we can do about that.
 This fork is happening.
 If I were a liquidity provider, I would exit these pools as quickly as possible.</p>
 </div>

 <div class="dialogue right">